-EPA also collected air sampling in the area surrounding the St. Francis facility in May, July and August 2017.
+EPA also collected air sampling in the area surrounding the St. Francis facility in May, July, and August 2017, as well as in January 2018.
 The air samples were collected in response to resident complaints of visible and smelly emissions from the facility.
 Analysis of these air samples, does show the presence volatile organic compounds associated with industrial activity.
 EPA is working with the federal Agency for Toxic Substances and Disease Registry to analyze the air samples and determine if the emissions pose a risk to human health.
 ATSDR is a federal public health agency.

 Agency for Toxic Substances and Disease Registry Potential Health Impact Review

 On July 5, 2017, EPA requested that the Agency for Toxic Substances and Disease Registry (ASTDR) review air and soil samples collected around MASD facility in St. Francis to draw conclusions about potential health impacts.
 On May 23, 2019, ATSDR completed its review and provided a letter summarizing (PDF) (25 pp,993K, About PDF) its conclusions: